naradevane/SmallAlley-LinkNet/README.md

 - JSZip for KMZ handling (loaded from CDN)
 - Works 100% offline after first load

+## 🔗 Related FTTH Automation Tools

+Besides this Unified KML Converter, I have also developed other web applications to streamline FTTH engineering workflows:

+* **Clamp/Hook to Homepass Matcher:** Automatically pairs and assigns specific Clamp/Hook coordinates to every Homepass point based on the design logic.
+* **KML/KMZ to CSV Converter:** Reverses the process!
+Extracts raw data and coordinates from KML/KMZ files back into a clean CSV format.
+It also includes an option to cleanly separate the CSV outputs based on the original KML folder structure.

 ## License

 MIT License - Free to use and modify